tengstrand/lein-polylith/readme.md

 3. calls *sync* and makes sure that all the dependencies in project.clj files are in sync and that all the systems have all the components they need.
 4. AOT-compiles changed components, bases and systems to check that they compile against the workspace interfaces.
 5. runs tests for all bases and components that have been affected by the changes.
-6. executes build.sh for all changed systems.
+6. executes build.sh for all changed systems to make sure they have a working build script and no missing components or libraries.
-7. if the entire build is successful, the success command that updates the time for last successful build is executed.
+7. if the entire build is successful, then execute the success command that updates the time for the last successful build.

 We can now execute the newly-generated executable system:
 ```